Sandra studied Chemistry with Green Nanotechnology at Wrexham Glyndŵr University.

 Absolutely great.
-Lecturers are always happy to help, and Glyndwr University has a fantastic academic support team.
-They have workshops (in PowerPoint, Word, Presentations & referencing, etc) to help students to improve their academic skills.
+Lecturers are always happy to help, and Wrexham Glyndŵr University has a fantastic academic support team.
+They have workshops (in PowerPoint, Word, presentations & referencing, etc) to help students to improve their academic skills.
 Sometimes the mature students struggle with IT and academic skills, so these workshops are very helpful.

-“Amazing”, because I developed my confidence, made a lot of friends and met new people.
-At Glyndwr university I had the opportunity to do extra modules for free, these are very interesting and help me to improve and gain new skills.
+'Amazing', because I have developed my confidence, made a lot of friends and met new people.
+At university I had the opportunity to do extra modules for free, which are very interesting and have helped me to improve and gain new skills.
 It is good to know the lecturers know me by name and my struggles, so they are always there to help me.